leonardonaoki/THI1Utils/README.md

 # Welcome

-This Repository has some programs that were used to help with the analysis of the project: "Evolutionary history of thiamine thiazole synthase (THI1) gene in the domains of life and recent distribution and diversification in land plants"
+This Repository has some programs that were used to help with the analysis of the project: "THI1 Gene Evolutionary Trends: A Comprehensive Plant-Focused Exploration via Data Mining and Large-Scale Analysis"